 For all cities in Kansas, stormwater programs are required to obtain a permit and meet standards set by the Kansas Department of Health and Environment (KDHE).
 Recently, KDHE issued a new permit for the City of Leavenworth and requires ongoing reports to document the procedures to provide improvements for water quality, reduce pollutants and follow Best Management Practices (BMPs).
-Currently th City is in good standing with maintenance, public engagement, illicit discharge detection, construction activity runoff control and pollution prevention.

-Source: Leavenworth GIS, 2020
+Currently the City is in good standing maintenance. public engagement, illicit discharge Source: Leavenworth GIS, 2020